19hours/sg-statutes/Acts/Air Navigation Act.md

 (a) the person’s compliance history with aviation safety regulatory requirements;

-(b) any conviction offence, whether or not the conviction was in a Singapore court and whether or not the offence was committed before the date of commencement of section 8 of the Air Navigation (Amendment) Act 2014;
+(b) any conviction for an offence, whether or not the conviction was in a Singapore court and whether or not the offence was committed before 1st April 20141;

+1Date of commencement of the Air Navigation (Amendment) Act 2014 (Act 10 of 2014).

-(c) any evidence that the person has committed an aviation safety offence or has contravened or failed to comply with any provision in this Act or any aviation safety subsidiary legislation.
+(c) any evidence that the person has committed an aviation safety offence or has contravened any provision in this Act or any aviation safety subsidiary legislation.

+[10/2014]

 (2) For the avoidance of doubt, the Authority shall not be confined to consideration of the matters specified in subsection (1) and may take into account such other matters and evidence as may be relevant.

+[10/2014]

 (3) The Authority may seek and receive such information as the Authority thinks fit or consider information obtained from any source.

+[10/2014]

 (4) If the Authority proposes to take into account any information that is or may be prejudicial to a person, the Authority shall, subject to subsection (5), as soon as is practicable, but in the case of the suspension of an aviation safety instrument or the imposition of conditions under section 4C, no later than 5 working days after suspending the aviation safety instrument or imposing conditions, disclose that information to that person and give that person a reasonable opportunity to refute or comment on it.

+[10/2014]

 (5) Nothing in subsection (4) requires the Authority to disclose any information, the disclosure of which would endanger the safety of any person or before exercising any power under section 4E.

+[10/2014]

 (6) In this section —